-The Lower Thukela Supply System supplies the areas which were previously supplied by Mvoti WTP.
+The Lower Thukela Supply System supplies the areas, which were previously supplied by Mvoti WTP.
 It will also supply developments along the route.
-The 55 Ml/day WTP has sufficient capacity to supply this region for at least the next 20 years.
-Phase 2 of the scheme (Figure 12.45) will be implemented as and when demand dictates.
-Should there be a requirement to supply areas north of the uThukela

-River, then, apart from an upgrade of the WTP, a pipeline and reservoir located on the outskirts of Mandini would be required.
+The 55 Ml/day WTP is reaching its design capacity due to the decommissioning of the Mvoti WTP.
+Phase 2 of the scheme (Figure 12.45) will be implemented within the next five years.
+Should there be a requirement to supply areas north of the uThukela River, then, apart from an upgrade of the WTP, a pipeline and reservoir located on the outskirts of Mandini would be required.